anfegu/taller_challenge/README.md

 # Governance Proposal dApp

 This is a simple decentralized application (dApp) that allows users to submit and view governance proposals.
 It features a Next.js frontend that interacts with a Solidity smart contract that is **live and deployed on the Sepolia testnet**.
+You can view the live contract on [Etherscan](https://sepolia.etherscan.io/address/0xE299dB76392F568EE10291D132d53aC1374d1935).

 ## Features